Jumpscale/DISKSTOR/specs/NOS_1.0.0.md

 - If acess set for "" (empty) dataSecret it means reservation is open for anyone.
 - We use IYO_IDs to identify consumers.
 - Data structure contains MD5 hashes of IYO_IDs.
 - On put if we put new data content with the same key, data gets rewrited but consumer list remains the same.
+- For now we pass data as strings to the API.